How to Integrate HIPAA Compliance for Your Office Copiers

 Xerox has embedded certain apps in their printers and copiers to help support your business goals, such as XMedius SendSecure and Fax, which you can find in their App Gallery.

-XMedius (a HIPAA compliant app) is a global leader in the field of secure file exchange for businesses.
-This on-site and cloud-based software solutions enable companies to exchange sensitive and confidential data in a safe manner.
+XMedius (a HIPAA-compliant app) is a global leader in secure file exchange for businesses.
+Its on-site and cloud-based software solutions enable companies to exchange sensitive and confidential data safely.

-This app is excellent for those of you who are in the healthcare (or related) field that has to comply with HIPAA and patient record security.
+This app is excellent for those of you in the healthcare (or related) field who must comply with HIPAA and patient record security.
 Your patient’s records are kept completely private and confidential.

-To learn more about XMedius and how this app can easily be used on your Xerox device, click here.
+To learn more about iXware and how this app can easily be used on your Xerox device, click here.

 AIS continues to look for ways to help your business reach its goals.
-Whether your company is large or small, we want to make sure you're doing everything for your employees and your customers, especially when it comes to the safety and security of their records and personal information.
+Whether your company is large or small, we want to ensure you're doing everything for your employees and customers, especially regarding the safety and security of their records and personal information.

-To learn more about HIPAA required security for your office devices or any other services we specialize in, reach out to one of our business technology consultants, here.
-We’re here to give you peace of mind to help you win more business.
+To learn more about HIPAA-required security for your office devices or any other services we specialize in, reach out to one of our business technology consultants here.
+We’re here to give you peace of mind and help you win more business.